One of the very popular sauce, this thick, sweet, and flavorful Unagi sauce (also called eel kabayaki sauce) is simply made from soy sauce and mirin.

 The brewing/cooking process was so simple that it would take only 20 minutes max with 1 pot.

 It is used on many dishes, such as braised/broiled eel, drizzling for various sushi rolls, okonomiyaki, yaki onigiri.
-You could also use this sauce to marinate and glaze meats, fish, tofu and anything that’s grilled too.
-Basically anything that called for teriyaki sauce, could be replace/substitute by this.
+You could also use this sauce to marinate and glaze meats, fish, tofu, and anything that’s grilled too.
+Basically, anything that called for teriyaki sauce, could be replaced/substituted by this.

 The taste, it’s so thick, full, and delicious that you might find yourself can’t stop licking.